lucky-wolf/DW2-XL/README.md

 - Gave very small "Destroyed Repair Chance" to base Damage Control Units
 - Adjusted random tech to be a bit more random generally, but to guarantee some essential techs (e.g. fast mining)
 - Adjusted Stellar Hangar Bay links to be Ackdarian only
-- Added a small Kaasian Crystal component to stellar hangar bays
+- Added a small Kaasian Crystal component Stellar to Hangar bays
-- Reduced Crew requirements for Ackdarian Stellar Hangar Bays
+- Reduced Crew requirements for Stellar Ackdarian Hangar Bays
 - Fixed Ion Defense for all hangar bays
 - Improved government naming for shadow oligarchy and harmonious utopias
 - Gave all races a direct and indirect fire weapon in their races file to try to avoid having the game gift them a random one